Best daily deals

 Why should you get on-ear headphones?

 The on-ear design is great for listeners who want many of the benefits of over-ear headphones, without all the added heft.
-These aren’t quite pocketable as tiny in-ears, but they often include rotating or collapsible hinges for storage.
+These aren’t quite pocketable as in-ears, but they often include rotating or collapsible hinges for storage.
+Again, manufacturers can include large batteries into these headphones.

 Why you might not want on-ear headphones

-Proper isolation, the ability for a headset to block out background noise, is difficult to maintain with on-ear headphones.
+Isolation, the ability for a headset to block out background noise, is difficult with on-ear headphones.
 An innocent wiggle of the ear could set the whole fit off-kilter, and let in all of the environmental noise around you.
-This is a bad position to be in, because good isolation yields optimal audio quality.
+This is bad, because good isolation yields optimal audio quality.

-Alternatively, an on-ear headset may provide very effective isolation but at the expense of comfort.
-This is true for the Beats Solo Pro noise cancelling on-ear headphones, which feel like a wearing a vice grip.
+Sometimes on-ear headphones can provide very effective isolation at the expense of comfort.
+This is true for the Beats Solo Pro noise-canceling on-ear headphones, which feel like wearing a vice grip.
 Another disadvantage: even though they’re easier to carry than over-ear headphones, they’re still cumbersome relative to earbuds.

 Wireless earbuds, wired earbuds, and in-ear monitors